Diuretics in Bodybuilding: The Good, the Bad, the Tragic

-In 1988, pro bodybuilder Albert Beckles collapses and convulses while on stage.
-He is subsequently resuscitated by paramedics and found to be suffering from diuretic-induced dehydration.
+In 1988, pro bodybuilder Albert Beckles collapsed and convulsed while on stage.
+He was subsequently resuscitated by paramedics and found to be suffering from diuretic-induced dehydration.

-In 1992, pro bodybuilder Mohammed Benaziza dies after competing in a contest in Europe.
+In 1992, pro bodybuilder Mohammed Benaziza died after competing in a contest in Europe.
 An autopsy shows that he was severely dehydrated and experienced cardiovascular failure.
-He was age 33.
+He was 33.
 He had used a combination of diuretics for the show.

 In 1994, pro bodybuilder Paul Dillett cramps onstage while posing at the Arnold Classic.
 He is carted off the stage.
 Once again, the problem was extreme dehydration and electrolyte imbalance caused by Paul’s use of Lasix.
 Paul survived.

 There was also the 1996 case of Andreas Munzer, renowned for his freaky conditioning, who died after his liver and kidneys failed.
 The autopsy revealed his electrolytes were completely out of balance.